qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - cannot add my signature
 - how do i add a signature
 - i i am trying to add my home signature to my email but can't find how to
-- how do add signature tbsp
+- how to add signature
 - i would like to add a home signature is it possible
 - how do i add and email signature
 - app was working great but need to add home signature feature
-- signature please add our signature below tbsp
+- signature please add our signature below
 - how can i add an home signature to my email on macros
 - please add home mail signature submitted
-- the app could be improved if there were a way to customize the signature as there is in apple mail i love the email app and would use it exclusively if this deficiency was corrected bet many of your other users would concur sent from my ipad alan a ruben my tbsp cell of fax of a  forest hills or  of middle gulf or a wheeling
+- the app could be improved if there were a way to customize the signature as there is in apple mail. i love the email app and would use it exclusively if this deficiency was corrected. bet many of your other users would concur.
 - i set up a signature and it is not being added to my outgoing emails details i want an outgoing signature on only one of my emails i chose the option to have individual account signatures i created the signature for the one account the signature assistant did not find my desired signature i then tried to send an email with the from being that account the signature was not appended
 - my default gmail signature is not being included in my emails how do i add a signature
 - some time ago i removed all signatures from each account i then turned off the feature to customize the signature per account so none of my accounts have signatures and there are no custom signatures per account i then deleted the signature from the signature setting page at this point there are no signatures defined anywhere within the app i can confirm this works when i create a new mail message no signature however when i attempt to use the share sheet to for example email a safari link to myself a signature appears in the message draft i do not want this its why i removed all signatures why is it happening
 - is there a signature feature on this
-- there was no signature tbsp
+- there was no signature option
 - signature issues have edison email on new ipad pro with ios 12.1. i have the signature setting for customize per account turned on and a signature populated for each account needing a signature however when i compose a new email with the applicable account no signature is inserted
 - hello i recently started having trouble with my email signature the signature assistant is not discovering the new signature i am using even though i changed it a few weeks ago and have sent multiple emails since when i copy paste the signature it looks right in the signature composition box but appears incorrectly when i send emails there is a linked photo in my signature which makes formatting more complicated my job requires that i use this exact signature so please advise how i might fix this
 - where are the signatures now
 - i'm trying to add my signature but there is no tab for signature
 - my signature is not working
-- i like this tbsp i need help adding a customized signature how do i add my signature to an email
+- i like this app i need help adding a customized signature how do i add my signature to an email
 - i cannot figure out how to add a signature i am using android and found your add signature article but it did not match up there is no signature button under settings i have home that i would like to copy and paste into a field for my signature but i cannot find anything about signature on the app at all
 - see there is no signature and i just showed there is a text signature in us put
 - i have three emails setup one with a signature if is under all inboxes and compose an email it starts with my main email with no signature that is fine when i switch to the email with the signature on it by clicking on the from field the signature does not show up submitted